abrahamAlpuerto/FinGPT-Powered-Agents/docs/source/index.rst

 - **Model Context Protocol (MCP)**: Standardized interactions between LLMs, tools, and data.
 - **Flexible Architecture**: Easily integrate and swap modular components.
-- **Real-Time Financial Data**: Integration with remote services such as market APIs, brokerage accounts, and analytical tools.
+- **Real-Time Financial Data**: Integration with remote services such as market APIs, brokerage accounts, analytical tools, etc.
-- **Personalized Financial Advisory**: Customizable financial agents tailored to individual investor profiles and preferences.
+- **Personalized Financial Agents**: Customizable financial agents tailored to individual profiles, preferences, and tasks.

 Buffett-Agent as an Example
 ---------------------------

-A demo agent being a financial advisor, the Buffett-Agent with the following framework:
+An agent tasked as a financial advisor, the Buffett-Agent will use the following framework:

 .. image:: ./img/FinGPT-Powered_Agents.png
   :width: 100%